 There are a varied number of exotic and amazing bird species found in Chopta.
 It is estimated that about 240 different bird species are found around this region which has also been declared as an Important Bird Area.

-One can spot in Chopta the bird species that has often been voted as the most beautiful bird, the Himalayan Monal.
+In Chopta, one can spot the bird species that has often been voted as the most beautiful bird, the Himalayan Monal.
 This beautifully colored petite bird is a delight to sore eyes.
 Other birds that can be seen in Chopta, include the Snow Patridge, Himalayan Griffon, Himalayan Swiftlet, Mountain Hawk eagle, Grey headed woodpeckers, Himalayan Bluetail, Blue Whistling Thrush, Rufous Breasted Accentor and the Himalayan Buzzard amongst many others.

-The Kalij Pheasants, Kocklass pheasants, Russets sparrows, spotted doves and grey Bushcat are commonly found here.
+The Kalij Pheasants, Kocklass pheasants, Russets sparrows, yellow rumped honeyguides and scarlet finch are commonly found here.
 However, it is the Blue whistling Thrush that is seen around almost all water sources in the area.

 Day and night are contrasting in Chopta where the mornings are music to the ears of song birds, babblers and calls from the pheasants and barbets.
 The nights on the contrary are exceptionally silent and the only sound that can be heard at times is lone the call of the sambhar or barking deer.

-Other birds that are seen in and around Chopta include, the Grey crested tits, chestnut bellied rock thrush, Himalayan vulture, White collared blue bird, Rufous bellied woodpecker, Himalayan woodpecker, Mistle thrush, White throated laughing thrushes, Black headed Jay, Black faced warbler, Pygmy Wren Babbler, Golden eagle, Fire capped tit, Bush robin, Yellow rumped Honeyguide and many more.
+Other birds that are seen in and around Chopta include, the Grey crested tits, chestnut bellied rock thrush, Himalayan vulture, White collared blue bird, Rufous bellied woodpecker, Himalayan woodpecker, Mistle thrush, White throated laughing thrushes, Black headed Jay, Black faced warbler, Pygmy Wren Babbler, Golden eagle, Fire capped tit, Bush robin, Green tailed sunbird and many more.